goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * max list – returns the largest number
 * abs value – returns the absolute of the number
 * first list – returns the first element or () if empty list
-* second list – returns the second element or () if there is none
 * head list – returns the first element or () if empty list
 * tail list – returns all but the fist element or empty list if empty list
 * last list – returns the last element or () if empty list